 Joe also serves on the board of the Economic Innovation Group, as well as the Jefferson Awards Foundation, which engages over 1 million young people each year in volunteerism and public service.
 He serves on Board of Trustees of the University of California, Riverside School of Public Policy.
 Joe also volunteers at Casa Teresa, a homeless shelter for pregnant women in Orange, California.

 A native of Southern California, Joe is a graduate of Servite High School in Anaheim and Harvard University.
 He lives in Los Angeles with his rescue dog Bruce.

-Lanae Norwood, National Field Director
+Lanae Norwood, Director of Campaigns & Organizing

 Lanae Norwood is an activist, organizer, consultant and blooming social entrepreneur who is passionate about supporting youth and overlooked communities.
 Norwood is also the founder and CEO of the Institute Developing Equity, Advocacy, and Leadership (iDEAL).
 Lanae is an expert in leadership development, team building, civic engagement, organizing and mobilizing youth and communities.
 The challenges she experienced early in life, have shaped her commitment to improving society, pursuing justice and creating opportunities for the people who need a fair chance.
 Her guiding principle and belief in a universal bond of sharing that connects all humanity is Ubuntu, a Nguni Bantu term from South Africa, meaning "humanity", is often translated as "I am because we are."

 Norwood is a visionary that has successfully developed and implemented strategies for 100s businesses and nonprofits.